-- Threat of attach including offensive letters, abusive or obsence phone calls, unfounded, malicious complaints, groups hanging around to intimidate, dirty looks and intimidating stares.
+Threat of attack including offensive letters, abusive or obscene phone calls, unfounded/malicious complaints, groups hanging around to intimidate, dirty looks and intimidating stares.

 How do I report Hate crime and incidents?

-The easiest and quickest way is to call Cambridgeshire Constabulary directly on 101.
-In an emergency, always dial 999.
+The easiest and quickest way is to call Cambridgeshire Constabulary directly on 101

 Alternatively you can use our online hate crime reporting form which can be found here.